 Illumination Entertainment Animated Movies Ranked

-Since its debut release Despicable Me in 2010, Universal’s animated studio arm Illumination Entertainment has forged a path for itself as one of the industry’s most lucrative animated film producers, earning over $6.5billion in worldwide box office receipts from only 10 movies and establishing one of the biggest franchises in all of Hollywood, the Minions.
+Since its debut film release Despicable Me in 2010, Universal’s animation studio Illumination Entertainment has forged a path for itself as one of the industry’s most lucrative animated film producers, earning over $8billion in box office receipts across its thirteen movies and establishing one of the biggest franchises (and most lucrative intellectual properties) in all of Hollywood, the Minions.

 Illumination Entertainment Hop